mdzoul/Password-Manager/README.md

 ---

-## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the application with proper attribution.

----

 ## Author

 Based on an original concept sourced externally and expanded significantly by **Zoulaimi**.
 This version includes enhanced features such as authentication, fuzzy search, dynamic Listbox integration, and improved user interaction.